 - 1. Students, parents, staff, volunteers, and visitors who suspect a student is bullying and/or harassing others should report the incident to the teacher, school administrator, or the school counselor immediately. - 2.
-The reported incident of Bullying or Harassment must then be documented by school personnel on the first part of the "Harassment & Bullying Allegation Information" form and submitted to an administrator.
-This form can be obtained from the school's front office personnel, a school administrator, or your school's counselor. - 3.
-The administrator completes the second part of the "Harassment & Bullying Allegation Information" form as well as completes an investigation within 10 school days to determine whether the bullying and/or harassment was founded or unfounded. - 4.
-The administrator will notify the parents of both the perpetrator and the victim of the outcomes of the investigation using the "Bullying Parent Notification Letter".
+The reported incident of Bullying or Harassment is documented by school personnel on the first part of the "Harassment & Bullying Allegation Information" form and submitted to an administrator.
+This form is housed in Infinite Campus (IC). - 3.
+The administrator completes the second part of the "Harassment & Bullying Allegation Information" form and notifies parents of both the alleged perpetrator and victim of the alleged incident using the "Bullying Parent Notification Letter." - 4.
+The administrator must complete an investigation of the alleged harassment/bullying within ten school days from the date the alleged incident was reported to determine whether the bullying and/or harassment was founded or unfounded. - 5.
+The administrator will notify parents of both the perpetrator and the victim of the outcomes of the investigation using the "Bullying Parent Outcome Letter."

-According to CCPS Administrative Rule JCDAG-R1, if a school's investigation reveals that bullying created a hostile environment for students receiving services under Section 504 and/or Title II, and was based on the student's disability, race, color, national origin, sex, religion or sexual orientation, (The conduct was sufficiently serious to interfere with or limit a student's ability to participate in or benefit from the services, activities, or opportunities offered by a school,), -the school must take prompt and effective steps reasonably calculated to end the bullying, eliminate the hostile environment, prevent it from recurring, and, as appropriate, remedy its effects.
+According to CCPS Administrative Rule JCDAG-R1, if a school's investigation reveals that bullying created a hostile environment for students receiving services under Section 504 and/or Title II and was based on the student's disability, race, color, national origin, sex, religion or sexual orientation (the conduct was sufficiently serious to interfere with or limit a student's ability to participate in or benefit from services, activities, or opportunities offered by a school), the school must take prompt and effective steps reasonably calculated to end the bullying, eliminate the hostile environment, prevent it from recurring, and remedy its effects.

-For the student with a disability who is receiving Individuals with Disability Education Act Free Appropriate Public Education (IDEA FAPE) services or Section 504 FAPE services, a school's investigation should include determining whether that student's receipt of appropriate services may have been affected by the bullying.
+For the student with a disability and receiving Individuals with Disability Education Act Free Appropriate Public Education (IDEA FAPE) services or Section 504 FAPE services, a school's investigation will determine whether that student's receipt of appropriate services was affected by the bullying.